Getting Started

 Available Libraries

 The Python runtime includes numpy and scipy in addition to the conjuredsp package.
+The accel module (above) is the cross-language hardware-accelerated path for batch math.

 Neural Amp Modeling